Prenglis/SetlCup/README.md

 # SetlCup
-A LALR-Parser-Generator for the programming language SetlX
+A LR-Parser-Generator for the programming language SetlX oriented on JavaCup